-Complete guide to the Ramadan 2025 working hours in the UAE
+Complete guide to the Ramadan 2026 working hours in the UAE

 Since Friday is a working day, government entities shall remain open from 09:00 am to noon.
-The Friday (Jumah) prayers will begin at 01:15 pm, so all public sector employees will have enough time to attend the congregational prayers.
+The Friday (Jumah) prayers will begin at 12:45 pm, so all public sector employees will have enough time to attend the congregational prayers.

 Public sector working hours in Ramadan in the UAE apply to all government organisations, including federal entities like the Ministry of Human Resources and Emiratisation (MoHRE) and local public sector entities like the Dubai Municipality.

-UAE Ramadan working hours for the private sector in 2025
+UAE Ramadan working hours for the private sector in 2026

 All institutions in the country’s private sector are expected to comply with the UAE law on Ramadan working hours.

-Ramadan UAE Working Hours for Schools
+Ramadan UAE working hours for schools

 Students will enjoy shorter school hours during the holy month, as announced by the Knowledge and Human Development Authority (KHDA).

-The Roads and Transport Authority (RTA) have been announced the hours of public transport in the emirate during the holy month.
+The Roads and Transport Authority (RTA) have announced the hours of public transport in the emirate during the holy month.

 DUBAI METRO